Spray vs Drip irrigation

 This planting bed is watered with emitting line that is under the mulch layer and efficiently waters the roots of the plants.

-When we broad spray plants, maybe only the foliage of the plant gets wet, but water doesn't get to the roots where they're needed.
+When we broad spray plants, maybe only the foliage of the plant gets wet, but water doesn't get to the roots where it's needed.
 This is because plants often block the spray's throw, or the spray is too high above the plant or the soil is compacted around the plant so water just runs off.

 Compacted soil happens in drought conditions and is a good reason to turn the soil so water can be absorbed (you see water running off on old lawns because the soil is compacted and can't absorb it).